-WHEREAS, the Applicant is concurrently processing a General Plan Amendment (GPA 15-003) and Rezone (RZ 15-002) to increase the applicable residential density on 1.5 acres of the site to RMF-20, and a Planned Development (PD 15-003), to provide for development of 16 new multi-family residences; and
+WHEREAS, the Applicant is concurrently processing a General Plan Amendment (GPA 15-003, Part A) and Rezone (RZ 15-002) to increase the applicable residential density on 1.5 acres of the site to RMF-20, and a Planned Development (PD 15-003), to provide for development of 16 new multi-family residences; and

-WHEREAS, in accordance with the California Environmental Quality Act (CEQA), and the City's Guidelines to Implement CEQA, the Planning Commission has reviewed and recommended the City Council approve the Mitigated Negative Declaration prepared for the Project; and
+WHEREAS, in accordance with the California Environmental Quality Act (CEQA), and the City's Guidelines to Implement CEQA, on July 12, 2016, the Planning Commission reviewed and recommended the City Council approve the Mitigated Negative Declaration prepared for the Project; and

-WHEREAS, a public hearing was conducted by the Planning Commission on July 12, 2016 to consider facts as presented in the staff report prepared for this Project, and to accept public testimony regarding this proposed subdivision and associated entitlements.
+WHEREAS, a public hearing was conducted by the City Council on August 2, 2016 to consider facts as presented in the staff report prepared for this project, and to accept public testimony regarding this proposed subdivision and associated entitlements.

-NOW, THEREFORE, BE IT RESOLVED, that the Planning Commission of the City of El Paso de Robles, does hereby recommend the City Council approve Vesting Tentative Tract Map 3080, subject to the following findings and conditions of approval.
+NOW, THEREFORE, BE IT RESOLVED, that the City Council of the City of El Paso de Robles, does hereby approve Vesting Tentative Tract Map 3080, subject to the following findings and conditions of approval.

-FINDINGS: Based upon the facts and analysis presented in the staff report, public testimony received, and subject to the conveyance of the City's interest in the open space easement to Applicant and further subject to the conditions listed below, the Planning Commission makes the following findings as required by Government Code Sections 66474 and 65457:
+FINDINGS: Based upon the facts and analysis presented in the staff report, public testimony received and subject to the conditions listed below, the City Council makes the following findings as required by Government Code Sections 66474 and 65457:

-- 1. The proposed Vesting Tentative Tract Map 3080 is consistent with the adopted General Plan for the City of El Paso de Robles in that it provides for infill development within close proximity to schools, shopping, and other services; - 2.
-The proposed Vesting Tentative Parcel Map is consistent with Planned Development 15-003; - 3.
-As conditioned, the design of lots, streets, open space, drainage, sewers, water and other improvements is consistent with the General Plan and Zoning Ordinance; - 4.
+1. The proposed Vesting Tentative Tract Map 3080 is consistent with the adopted General Plan for the City of El Paso de Robles in that it provides for infill development within close proximity to schools, shopping, and other services;

+- 2. The proposed Vesting Tentative Parcel Map is consistent with Planned Development 15-003; - 3.
+As conditioned, the design of lots, streets, open space, drainage, sewers, water and other improvements are consistent with the General Plan and Zoning Ordinance; - 4.
 The site is physically suitable for the type of development proposed; - 5.
 The site is physically suitable for the proposed density of development; - 6.
 The design of the land division is not likely to cause substantial environmental damage or substantially and unavoidably injure fish or wildlife or their habitat; - 7.
 The land division proposed is not likely to cause serious public health problems; - 8.
 The design of the land division will not conflict with easements acquired by the public at large, for access through or use of, property within the proposed subdivision; - 9.
 The fulfillment of the requirements listed in the Conditions below are a necessary prerequisite to the orderly development of the site and surrounding area.